ksatya77/interop-devops/README.md

 Optional setup (Advanced):  The above command, without any modifiers, will install 1 Management node, 2 Financial Service Provider nodes, and 1 Central Services node with all components on each node.
 You can modify this setup via the use of tags within the Vagrantfile by editing the ansible provisioning command near the end of the file or by executing ansible-playbook on the command line.
-Example: `ansible-playbook create-local.yml -e "local" --skip-tags="provision, provision2, mgmt, ist, ist_db, mule_ist, request, elk, filebeat, curator"` This command will reinstall the dfsp, mule and ilp software components.
+Example: `ansible-playbook create-local.yml -e "local" --skip-tags="provision, provision2, mgmt, switch, switch_db, mule_switch, request, elk, filebeat, curator"` This command will reinstall the dfsp, mule and ilp software components.
 All other roles will be skipped.

-The following tags are currently available: provision - Creation of hoat machines nodes (MGMT, DFSP and IST) provision2 - Provisioning of the software requirements auth - Used to cache authorization credentials for docker login to AWS ECR and jfrog repositories mgmt - Pre-requsite software provisioning for the management node ist - Installation of the Central Services components supplied by Dwolla ist_db - Used to control the creation of db users and objects (should be skipped after initial creation) mule_ist - Installation of the Central Services components supplied by ModusBox dfsp - Installation of the Digital Service Provider parts supplied by Software Group mule - Installation of the Digital Service Provider parts supplied by ModusBox request - Creation of sample user data aka Bob and Alice
+The following tags are currently available: provision - Creation of hoat machines nodes (MGMT, DFSP and SWITCH) provision2 - Provisioning of the software requirements auth - Used to cache authorization credentials for docker login to AWS ECR and jfrog repositories mgmt - Pre-requsite software provisioning for the management node switch - Installation of the Central Services components supplied by Dwolla switch_db - Used to control the creation of db users and objects (should be skipped after initial creation) mule_switch - Installation of the Central Services components supplied by ModusBox dfsp - Installation of the Digital Service Provider parts supplied by Software Group mule - Installation of the Digital Service Provider parts supplied by ModusBox request - Creation of sample user data aka Bob and Alice